 It is clear that there are many unmarked graves in the former St John's Church of England section of Wilberforce Cemetery.
+This includes the northeast area where most graves are still marked as well as the southwest part where only three graves are known to exist.
 Because there is not a strict pattern to the sequence of burials, these graves could be located anywhere in the cemetery.
 Ground penetrating radar investigation has proven very useful in locating areas of previous disturbance such as unmarked graves without the need for excavation.
 This investigation is essential prior to allowing new grave sites.